 Parts A and B are called Original Medicare.
-Original Medicare is also referred to as Traditional Medicare.
+Original Medicare is also known as Traditional Medicare.

 Part A covers 1) inpatient hospitalization; 2) treatment in a skilled nursing facility; 3) home health care; and 4) hospice.